Working in a Hybrid Environment

-These notes assume you are working with the EdgeX Ireland release.
+These notes assume you are working with the EdgeX Minnesota or later release.
 It also assumes you have downloaded the appropriate Docker Compose file and have named it

 docker-compose.ymlso you don't have to specify the file name each time you run a Docker Compose command.
 Some versions of EdgeX may require other or additional containers to run.

 Run the command below to confirm that all the containers have started and that the virtual device container is no longer running.

 Get, Build and Run the (non-Docker) Service

 With the EdgeX containers running, you can now download, build and run natively (outside of a container) the service you want to work on.
 In this example, the virtual device service is used to exemplify the steps necessary to get, build and run the native service with the EdgeX containerized services.
 However, the practice could be applied to any service.

 Per Getting Started Go Developers, pull the micro service code you want to work on from GitHub.
 In this example, we use the latest released tag for device-virtual-go as the micro service that is going to be worked on.
 The main branch is the development branch for the next release.
 The latest release tag should always be used so you are worked with the most recent stable code.
 The release tags can be found here.
 Release tags are those tags to do not have

 -dev in the name.

 Build the service code

 At this time, you can add or modify the code to make the service changes you need.
 Once ready, you must compile and build the service into an executable.
 Change folders to the cloned micro service directory and build the service.